marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      both subsystems, then release their resources.

    - Worker threads should not create windows.
 This bears repeating.
-Worker threads should not create windows.
-They don't have message loops, so
-     they will get out of sync and the controlling process will loose control of them.
+Worker threads should not create windows (like `MessageBox`).
+They will appear to hang, get out of sync and the controlling process will loose control of them.

      So, how can they communicate problems and safely shutdown the app?
-Let's post a custom message back to the main thread.
-Here's the plan:
+Let's queue some messages and then play them back from the main thread.

-     - Create a GUID
-     - Register the app name + GUID
-     - When threads have problems, they post a message to the custom message.
-       - The high part of WPARAM is the thread number.
-The low part is a resource string ID number.
-       - The macro #CLOSE_FATAL does this in one line
-       - LPARAM is not used.

-   - Use #logSetMsg, #logGetMsgId, #logGetMsgLevel, #logQueueReset and #logQueueHasMsg to print messages when its safe to do so (as the application is shutting down).

    - **A normal close operation**
      - On `WM_CLOSE` - The start of a normal close... start unwinding things
        - Set #gbIsRunning to `false`